EltonWhybrow/stranger-things-quiz/README.md

 ## Build & Deploy to GitPages

-_NOTE: build before deploying to github as have not got actions doing build into gitPages_
+_NOTE TO SELF: Build before deploying to github as have not got actions doing build into gitPages_

 Run `ng build` to build the project.
 The build artifacts will be stored in the `docs/` directory as they are deployed to [github pages](https://eltonwhybrow.github.io/stranger-things-quiz/).